emteknetnz/silverstripe-community-info/README.md

 travis_org_token=xyzdef123456abcdef123456abcdef123456abcd
 ```

+token is a github token.
 Even though we're only accessing publically acessible information, you'll still want a github token so that you won't get rate limited

 Setup a token on you github account https://github.com/settings/tokens/new
 ```